adammiller/adammiller/README.md

 ##  Hey!
 I'm Adam

 I like Javascript, Functional Programming and fast interfaces.
-I sleep with a copy of SCIP beside my bed (trust me, it's better than counting sheep 😴).

 Father to 3 :baby: and 2 :dog: